JESUS CHRIST DID NOT TEACH HELL

 And do not fear those who kill the body but cannot kill the soul.
 But rather fear Him who is able to destroy (apollymi) both soul and body in hell (gehenna).

-In this NKJV scripture, the Greek word gehenna has once again been mistranslated as hell.
+In this NKJV scripture, the Greek word gehenna has been mistranslated as hell.

 Christ says that we must not fear men who at worst can only kill us physically, but they cannot ‘kill the soul’ meaning they cannot take away the resurrected immortal life, which God will grant to all people.
 However, we need to fear God in this life, because if we don’t then there is judgement awaiting us in gehenna, meaning in the Lake of Fire, on the Great White Throne Judgement Day.

 Notice in Matthew 10:28 above, how Christ once again uses the same word apollymi.
-The destruction (apollymi) of ‘both soul and body’ in gehenna refers to the Second Death, which is the spiritual death of the sinful Adamic nature (the old man) in the Lake of Fire.
-Our sinful Adamic 'old man' must first be destroyed before the righteous ‘new man' in Christ can be born in us.
-All unbelievers, who will rise at the Second Resurrection in their immortal yet still unsaved bodies, will die the Second Death in the Lake of Fire to become born again believers.
+The destruction (apollymi) of ‘both soul and body’ in gehenna refers to the Second Death, which is the spiritual death of the sinful Adamic nature (the old man), that will be experienced by all unbelievers in the future when they are cast into God’s refining Lake of Fire during the Great White Throne Judgement Day.
+Yes, every unbeliever’s sinful Adamic nature ‘the old man' has to perish (killed, destroyed) before the righteous ‘new man' in Christ can be born in him.
+All unbelievers, who will rise at the Second Resurrection in their immortal, yet still unsaved bodies, will die the Second Death in the Lake of Fire to become born again believers.
 We cover this subject in detail in Chapter 12, The Lake of Fire Judgement Age - Part 1.

 It should now be abundantly clear that when Jesus Christ uses the Greek word apollymi when referring to the future judgement of unbelievers in gehenna (mistranslated as hell), He does not mean that unbelievers will perish, be lost, killed, destroyed, ruined or tortured for eternity.
 Jesus is clearly referring to the future age-to-come, age-lasting corrective, refining and merciful judgement of all unbelievers during the Lake of Fire Judgement Age.